-Media representatives may interview and photograph students involved in instructional programs and school activities, including athletic events.
+Media representatives may be allowed to interview and photograph students involved in instructional programs and school activities, including athletic events.
 Information obtained directly from students does not require parental approval prior to publication.

 Parents who do not want their student interviewed or photographed should direct their student accordingly.